railsuser2014/openobject-doc-book-en/3/3_9/accounts_place.rst

 Setting up the Chart of Accounts
 --------------------------------

 Start by choosing the most suitable analytic representation for your company before entering it into OpenERP.
-To create the different analytic accounts, use the menu :menuselection:`Accounting --> Configuration --> Analytic Accounting --> Analytic Accounts` and click the `New` button.
+To create the different analytic accounts, use the menu :menuselection:`Accounting--> Configuration --> Analytic Accounting --> Analytic Accounts` and click the `New` button.
+Note that the data you see when creating an analytic account will depend upon the business applications installed.

 .. figure::  images/account_analytic_form.png
    :scale: 75
    :align: center

-   *Setting up an analytic account*
+   *Setting up an Analytic Account*

 To create an analytic account, you have to complete the main fields:

 * the :guilabel:`Account Name`,

-* the :guilabel:`Account Code` : used as a shortcut for selecting the account,
+* the :guilabel:`Account Code`: used as a shortcut for selecting the account,

+* the :guilabel:`Parent Analytic Account`: use this field to define the hierarchy between the accounts.

-* the :guilabel:`Account Type` : just like general accounts, the \ ``View``\   type is used for virtual accounts which are used only to create a hierarchical structure and for subtotals, and not to store accounting entries,
+* the :guilabel:`Account Type`: just like general accounts, the \ ``View``\ type is used for virtual accounts which are used only to create a hierarchical structure and for subtotals, and not to store accounting entries.
+The \ ``Normal``\ type will be used for analytic accounts containing entries.

-* the :guilabel:`Parent Analytic Account` : defines the hierarchy between the accounts.

-If the project is for a limited time you can define a start and end date here.
-The :guilabel:`State` field is used to indicate whether the project is running (\ ``Open``\ ), waiting for information from the client (\ ``Pending``\ ), \ ``Draft``\   or \ ``Closed``\  .
+If an analytic account (e.g. a project) is for a limited time, you can define a start and end date here.

-Finally, if the analytic account is a client project you can complete the fields about the partner, which you would need so that you can invoice the partner:

-* the :guilabel:`Partner`,

-* a :guilabel:`Sale Pricelist`, which shows how services linked to the project should be charged,

-* a :guilabel:`Max.
-Invoice Price`, showing the maximum invoice price regardless of actual overspend,

-* a :guilabel:`Maximum Quantity`, for contracts with a fixed limit of hours to use,
+The :guilabel:`Maximum Quantity` can be used for contracts with a fixed limit of hours to use,

-* an :guilabel:`Invoicing Rate per Journal` field, which defines an invoicing rate and whether the project should be invoiced automatically from the services represented by the costs in the analytic account.

 .. index::
    single: invoicing

 .. tip:: Invoicing

         You have several methods available to you in OpenERP for automated invoicing:

         * Service companies usually use invoicing from purchase orders, analytic accounts or project management tasks.

         * Manufacturing and trading companies more often use invoicing from deliveries or customer purchase orders.

+        For more information about invoicing from projects, we refer to the book (soon to be released) about Project and Services Management.

 Once you have defined the different analytic accounts, you can view your chart through the menu :menuselection:`Accounting --> Charts --> Chart of Analytic Accounts`.
+You can display analytic accounts for one or more periods or for an entire financial year.

 .. figure::  images/account_analytic_chart.png
-   :scale: 65
+   :scale: 85
    :align: center

-   *Example of an analytic chart for projects*
+   *Analytic Chart of Accounts*

 .. index::
    single: module; hr_timesheet_invoice